HMarchiori/my-leetcode-diary/README.md

 ## How to Contribute

-If you want to add new problems or improve existing solutions, feel free to fork this repository and submit a pull request with your contributions.
-Please follow the existing organization pattern.
+If you want to provide feedback on any of the exercises or suggest improvements, feel free to fork this repository and submit a pull request with your contributions.
+Please adhere to the existing organization pattern to keep the repository consistent.

 ## How to Run the Code